 Records and Communications

 The Records Department and Property Management consists of 9 full-time employees and a Supervisor.
-The hours of operations for the Records Department are 8:00 A.M-7:00 P.M.
-Monday and Thursday and 8:00 A.M. to 4:00 P.M. on Tuesday, Wednesday and Friday (except on Village-recognized holidays).
-The hours of operation for the Property Management Department are 8:00 A.M.-5:00 P.M.
+The hours of operations for the Records Department are 8:00 A.M-6:00 P.M.
+Monday through Friday (except on Village-recognized holidays).
+The hours of operation for the Property Management Department are 7:30 A.M.-4:00 P.M.
 Monday through Friday; property will be released by appointment only.
 The Records Office facilitates a wide variety of tasks dealing with internal and external customers and communications including but not limited to: Report requests, Citation questions, Expungements, Adoption and Immigration letters, Solicitor Applications, Taxi Applications and Lost and Found property,

 Police Records & Reports